 BOARD OF DIRECTORS

-The company’s Board of Directors comprises five individuals with sector specific management, strategic, operational and investment experience
+The company’s Board of Directors comprises four individuals with sector specific management, strategic, operational and investment experience

 Roland Dennert – Director